-Legal Advisors – Each buyer will need its solicitor.
+Each buyer will need its solicitor.
 The seller’s solicitor will prepare the contract for business sale, whereas the buyer’s solicitor will have advice as to its commitments under the contract.
-Once each term is agreed upon, both solicitors shall work toward preparing a formal agreement (contracts and exchange) and the successive settlement.
+Once each term is agreed, both solicitors shall work toward preparing a formal agreement (contracts and exchange) and the successive settlement.

-Law and Regulations – Both State and Federal governments, play a key role in licensing the childcare facility in Victoria, New South Wales and Queensland, Australia, covering the areas such as staff qualification, physical premises of the facility, equipment and child ratios in the process.
+Both State and Federal governments play a crucial role in licensing the childcare facility in Victoria, New South Wales and Queensland, Australia, covering the areas such as staff qualification, physical premises of the facility, equipment and child ratios in the process.

 Employee/Management Issues – The buyer will want to review some matters to understand the quality of the businesses’ management and employee base, including: